inatel-ic-cividati/Correlation/README.md

 ### Scripts
 - database.py:
-This script have all functinos that we need to collect the wowtoken value from [WoWTokenPrices.com](https://wowtokenprices.com) and the curriencies value from [Foreign exchange rates API], adjust our data from the parameters that we need to plot.
+This script have all functinos that we need to collect the wowtoken value from [WoWTokenPrices.com](https://wowtokenprices.com) and the curriencies value from (https://ratesapi.io/)[Foreign exchange rates API], adjust our data from the parameters that we need to plot.
 Plot isn't ready.

 - run.py:
 Run the functions in orded.